-The dual concentric servo valve assembly in the B737 rudder PCU was invented circa 1960.
-It has a primary slide and secondary slide with active strokes of $\pm$ .045 in. each.
-The total stroke of both valves with overstroke capability is $\pm$ 0.110 in.
-The valving is balanced with 1500 psi. nominal pressure at neutral.
+The dual concentric servo value assembly in the B737 rudder PCU was invented circa 1960.
+It has a primary slide and secondary slide with active strokes of \pm .045 in. each.
+The total stroke of both values with overstroke capability is \pm 0.110 in.
+The valuing is balanced with 1500 psi. nominal pressure at neutral.
 The slide friction is 8 oz. maximum for each slide.
 The secondary slide has centering springs equal to 10-12 # at the slide centerline.